tapis-project/uh-hpc-in-the-cloud/block1/intro-to-docker.md

 ```
 python /path/to/classify_image.py
 ```

+You will need to replace `/path/to/` to the location of where your classify_image.py file is.

 Set up an entrypoint in your Dockerfile so that running this executable is the default behavior.

 *Note:* A complete Dockerfile for the classifier image is available in the workshop repository: